dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 A few objects in NSX-T need to be tagged for integration with K8S.
 The reason for this will be explained in Part 4.

-Following objects will be tagged with "k8s-cluster1" and with scope of "ncp/cluster" (and also "ncp/node_name" for K8S Nodes)
+Following objects will be tagged with "k8s-cluster1" and with scope of "ncp/cluster" and "ncp/node_name".

 _**Why "k8s-cluster1" ?
 Will be explained with detail in Part 4 of this series.
 In short, the same NSX-T domain can be integrated with multiple K8S clusters.
 Hence it is important to track each NSX-T object with the respective cluster number or name.**_